Jeanette Biedermann: Early life

 Biedermann was born in Bernau bei Berlin on 22 February 1980 as the only child of Bernd and Marion Biedermann.
-Before Jeanette was born her parents lost three children.
-Two in the pregnancy, the third child, Dennis, died three weeks after the birth.
+Before Jeanette was born, her parents lost three children.
+Two children were lost during their pregnancies, the third child, Dennis, died three weeks after birth.
 At the age of six she began performing professionally on stage of the Circus Lilliput, appearing as a member of a troupe of acrobats and she went on to attend beauty school once she graduated from high school.
-After her secondary school graduation she started receiving vocational training as a hairdresser.
+After her secondary school graduation, she started receiving vocational training as a hairdresser.
 The singer discontinued her studies in 1999, however, after she participated in and won the Bild-Schlagerwettbewerb competition, winning out over 270,000 other contestants.
 She released her debut single, "Das tut unheimlich weh", soon after that.
 To date, it remains her only song performed entirely in German.

-One month later after the competition she continued becoming an actress when she appeared on the German soap opera Gute Zeiten, schlechte Zeiten, where she played the role of Marie Balzer from 1999 to 2004.
+One month later, after the competition, she continued becoming an actress when she appeared on the German soap opera Gute Zeiten, schlechte Zeiten, where she played the role of Marie Balzer from 1999 to 2004.

 Biedermann's blossoming TV career only boosted her music career.
 In May 2008, she has played the main role of Anna Polauke with German actor Roy Peter Link in the new TV series Anna und die Liebe aired in August 2008, which has brought her further success within Germany.
 The series broke many records with more than 2.5 million people watching Anna und die Liebe.
 In October 2009, Jeanette confirmed that she will leave Anna und die Liebe in January 2010.
-The last episode with her will be aired in April 2010 and she will focus on her music career and going on Tour.
+The last episode with her aired in April 2010; she focused on her music career and going on Tour.